w3c/wcag3/guidelines/groups/process-and-task-completion/adequate-time/time-limits-conveyed.md

 :::

 :::except-when
-hiding the existance of the time limit is essential
+hiding the existence of the time limit is essential
 :::

 :::tests